lautiamkok/Advanced-Vue.js-Web-Development/README.md

 ## Course Overview

 A practical hands-on guide for creating single-page applications (SPAs), server-side rendering (SSR) applications, and universal applications using Composition API from Vue.js 3.
 In this course, you will learn to create routes, pages, layouts, components, composables, middleware, plugins, utils, and Pinia stores in your Vue applications.
-You will also learn to integrate your Vue.js projects with Windi CSS and Less CSS preprocessor; handle static and dynamic assets such as images and fonts; create a data-persistent shopping cart system using Pinia; validate forms and handle errors in your Vue.js applications.
+You will also learn to integrate your Vue.js projects with UnoCCSS, Windi CSS, and Less CSS preprocessor; handle static and dynamic assets such as images and fonts; create a data-persistent shopping cart system using Pinia; validate forms and handle errors in your Vue.js applications.
 And lastly, you will learn to migrate to Nuxt.js 3 with Composition API from Vue.js 3, as well as using Vue.js 3 for WordPress and Vite SSR for creating Vue.js 3 SSR applications.

 ## Takeaway Skills